fieldtrip/website/tutorial/mvpa_light.md

 we use Linear Discriminant Analysis (LDA).
 As metric, we use area under the ROC curve (AUC).
 It is calculated using 10-fold cross-validation with 2 repetitions.

-    stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP)
+    stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP);

 Note that the metric is now a vector with 900 values, one for each time point.
-It can be plotted using
+It can be plotted as a function of time using

     plot(stat.metric.auc)

 For a slightly nicer plot, we can again use `mv_plot_result`.
 As an additional parameter, we can pass the values for the time axis.
-This makes sure that the x-axis is scaled correctly.
+This makes sure that the x-axis is formatted correctly.

     mv_plot_result(stat.mvpa_result, dataFC_LP.time{1})

-The resultant plot shows the AUC across time in the trial.
+The resultant plot shows AUC across time in the trial.
 The shaded area is the standard deviation of the AUC metric across the different test sets in the cross-validation.